ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 #### Functions Support

-Conditions in the `WHERE` clause contain calls of functions over the columns.
-If the column is a part of some index, ClickHouse tries to use this index when performing the functions.
-ClickHouse supports different subset of functions for using indexes.
+Conditions in the `WHERE` clause contains calls of the functions that operate with columns.
+If the column is a part of an index, ClickHouse tries to use this index when performing the functions.
+ClickHouse supports different subsets of functions for using indexes.

 The `set` index can be used with all functions.
-Functions subsets for other indexes are in the table below.
+Function subsets for other indexes are shown in the table below.

 Function (operator) / Index | primary key | minmax | ngrambf_v1 | tokenbf_v1 | bloom_filter
 ----------------------------|-------------|--------|------------|------------|---------------